-The MCG modules in the cabinets are connected to lanes containing sensors and displays.
+The CMCG modules in the cabinets are connected to lanes containing sensors and displays.
 But to make the system complete, we must interconnect the cabinets with each other.

-The interconnection is done by making a connection using the RS485 on the MCG from cabinet to cabinet.
+The interconnection is done by making a connection using the RS485 on the CMCG from cabinet to cabinet.
 The RS485 connection between the SBP2MCG324 can achieve a length of maximum 600 m.
 When the connection is complete, all the data are available on any bus in the system.

 Each of the SBP2WEB24 controllers has an Ethernet connection for the network.
-Keep in mind that the Ethernet cable must not exceed 100 m without repeating, so if distances are long, use an Ethernet switch to meet this requirement..
+Keep in mind that the Ethernet cable must not exceed 100 m without the use of repeaters, so if distances are long, use an Ethernet switch to meet this requirement.